Japan–Ukraine relations: Trade and economy

 From the beginning of 2008, Ukrainian-Japanese relations have improved significantly, with regular exchanges between the two countries sponsored by groups such as InvestUkraine, the Ukrainian-Japanese center and the Japan External Trade Organization.
 On March 25, 2009, Yulia Tymoshenko, Prime Minister of Ukraine, visited Japan and met with Taro Aso, Prime Minister of Japan.
-In a joint statement, they welcomed cooperation in trade, investment and energy conservation, and discussed the effect of the recent economic crisis among other topics.
+In a joint statement, they welcomed cooperation in trade, investment and energy conservation, and discussed the effect of the then economic crisis, among other topics.

-The balance of trade between Ukraine and Japan is heavily weighed in favor of Ukraine, with Japan exporting steel pipe and automobiles and importing aluminum and food products.
-In a different form of trade, on July 15, 2008, Japan, a signatory to the Kyoto Protocol, agreed to buy greenhouse-gas emission allowances from Ukraine to reach a target set under the U.N. climate-change treaty.
+On July 15, 2008, Japan, a signatory to the Kyoto Protocol, agreed to buy greenhouse-gas emission allowances from Ukraine to reach a target set under the U.N. climate-change treaty.
+Though, there were significant allegations of fund misuse in the following years.
 The deal was finalized on March 26, 2009.

 Japan also has assisted Ukrainian educational and cultural institutions financially in the amount of more than US$4.3 million in the 1998 till 2009 period.
 Moreover, Japan provided Ukraine with grants of more than $151.8 million.

+While the full-scale Russian invasion caused bilateral trade to drop by over 50% in 2022, a significant revival began in 2023.
+Trade turnover in goods grew by 25.7% to $943.3 million in 2023, and increased by another 19.4% in the first half of 2024.